iaprojectg8/Shorlines/README.md

 To run the `shorlines.ipynb` you need to have a code editor that supports that kind of file like **Visual Studio Code** or **Jupyter**

 Finally you can run everything or run cell by cell with the play button.

+It is possible that you have problems sometimes on the first cell when importing the fiona module.
+It is not happening each time, I did not figured out what was the problem but it is maybe because I have integrated the deafrica_tools package in the repo.